ScriptFUSION/ByteFormatter/README.md

 Precision
 ---------

-By default all values are rounded to the nearest integer.
+By default, all values are rounded to the nearest integer.

 ```php
 (new ByteFormatter)->format(0x80233);